by Kim Childs, CPPC

 There are as many coaching styles as there are coaches.
 My own approach encompasses the research-based practices of Positive Psychology for more fulfilling and empowered living, the techniques of The Artist’s Way for more authentic and creative living, and my training as a Kripalu yoga teacher for more spiritual and holistic living.

 During our sessions, I invite clients to set the goals and agendas, and I pull from my appropriate tool kits as needed.
 I send follow-up notes with reflections, further resources and co-created action steps.
-I smile like a kid on Christmas morning when I receive enthusiastic updates from clients, and I extend compassion when they share their struggles.
+I cheer when I receive enthusiastic updates from clients, and extend compassion when they share their struggles.

 I have great affection for my clients, and I’m always rooting for them.

-What are the results, and what does the process feel like on the client’s end?
+What does the process feel and look like on the client’s end?
 I asked my own clients to chime in and they said things like:

 –“Coaching offered non-judgmental acceptance, mirroring to help me see myself, great listening, and quality questions that helped me dig deeper into what I thought I knew.
 I left with my head held high and with more energy and aliveness.”